 How does it work if I have my kids at home with me?

-We’ll meet at your house for our 50-minute appointments.
-I leave a ten-minute buffer for kid interruptions, which means I’ll be at your house for one hour.
+We’ll meet at your house for our 60-70-minute appointments.
 If you need to intervene in a squabble, change a diaper, or find a missing puzzle piece, we just pause without concern, and then restart as soon as you’re back.